niemopen/ntac-admin/project-notes/docs/niem-6.0-arch-changes/niem-6.0-arch-changes-v1.0-pn01.md

 <!-- TODO: Conformance targets -->

 - ReferenceSchema - has open content (attribute wildcards in structures, for augmentations)
-- SubsetSchema - now marked with EXT conformance target to minimize conformance issues
+- SubsetSchema - like ReferenceSchema but augmentation points and definitions can be missing.
 - ExtensionSchema - like ReferenceSchema but `xs:any` is OK
 - MessageSchema - for validation & binding, not for model semantics
 	- Closed content (no attribute wildcards)